DBeath/feedsearch/README.rst

     'title': 'Articles and Investigations - ProPublica',
     'url': 'http://feeds.propublica.org/propublica/main'}

-Search will always return a list of FeedInfo objects, each of which will always have a url property.
+Search will always return a list of FeedInfo objects, each of which will always have a *url* property.
+Feeds are sorted by the *score* value from highest to lowest, with a higher score theoretically indicating a more relevant feed, but whatever you do don't take this seriously.

 If you only want the raw urls, then simply use a list comprehension on the result: